 A Timeline of Our History

 Hilscher-Clarke Electric Company is the outgrowth of two companies, Wilson Electric and Keuhn Electric, both of which started in 1901.
-Here is a timeline of our history:

-1945: Hilscher-Clarke Electric Company (HCE) was incorporated under the laws of the State of Ohio.
+1945: Hilscher-Clarke Electric Company (HC) was incorporated under the laws of the State of Ohio.
 Walt Hilscher and Roy Clarke transferred the assets of their partnership to the capital of the new company, and the new corporation began its existence with $75,000 in capital.